patrick-5546/notes/docs/internship_prep/applications.md

 ### After being selected

-- Research technical terms in job description
+- Study job requisites
-    - Be able to explain them in your own words
+    - Be able to explain them in your own words and relate to your past experiences
 - Prepare common general questions:
     - Why do you want to work for the company?
         - Research reputation, work culture, products/services, etc.